Ras-codes/Basic-Python-Data-Manipulation/README.md

 # ------------------------------------------------------------------------------

 ## Dictionaries -

+Dictionaries are collections of key-value pairs, where each key is unique and refers to a respective value.
+Value associated with a key can be accessed by using square brackets [] with the key inside.

 ### Q21.
 How to access the value at age in the given persons information dictionary?
 ![image](https://github.com/Ras-codes/Basic-Python-Data-Manipulation/assets/164164852/eb44c7ce-7313-4dac-a8dd-49d2f0f1a3a3)